00-00-00-11/Pokemon-Trial/README.md

 # Pokeweb!
 A Pokemon Illustrated Book
 [Pokemon](https://en.wikipedia.org/wiki/Pok%C3%A9mon) are animals living in different dimension with special abilities.
-Pokeweb display all the Pokemon, Pokemon abilities and their images from [Pokemon API](https://pokeapi.co)
+Pokeweb displays all the Pokemon, Pokemon abilities and their images.
+All the data comes from [Pokemon API](https://pokeapi.co)

 ---
 ### :japanese_ogre:App demo